Notes on Derived Geometric Formulations in Physics: Classical setup and motivation

 The corresponding E-L equation in this case reads as

-\end{example} \begin{example} Consider the $SU(2)$ Chern-Simons gauge theory (\cite{Wit3}) on a closed, orientable 3-manifold $ X $ (we may consider, in particular, an integral homology 3-sphere for some technical reasons \cite{Ruberman}) as a non-trivial prototype example for a \textit{3-TQFT} formalism in the sense of Atiyah \cite{Atiyah} (for a complete mathematical treatment of the subject, see \cite{Mnev}, \cite{Honda}).
-Main ingredients of this structure are encoded by the theory of principal $ G $-bundles in the following sense: Let $P\rightarrow X$ be a principal $SU(2)$-bundle on $X$, $\sigma \in \Gamma(U,P)$ a local trivializing section given schematically as
+\end{example} \begin{example} (Section 2 of \cite{Mnev}) Consider the classical $SU(2)$-Chern-Simons gauge theory on a closed, orientable 3-manifold $ X $.
+The main ingredients of this structure are encoded by the theory of principal $ G $-bundles: Let $\pi: P\rightarrow X$ be a trivial principal $SU(2)$-bundle on $X$.
+Then there exists a globally defined nowhere vanishing section $ \sigma \in \Gamma(X,P)$ commuting the diagram where $ \bullet \ SU(2) $ denotes the action of $SU(2)$ on the space $P$.